 The Nitrates Directive is focused on both the control of discharges of nitrates from agricultural activity.

-Given the level of nutrient enrichment in our waters, and the extent of the agricultural contribution to the elevated nutrient concentrations, The Department of Environment and the Department of Agriculture and Rural Development (DARD) have agreed to adopt a "total territory" approach to the implementation of the Nitrates Directive where an Action programme under the ND applies to all farms across Northern Ireland.
+Given the level of nutrient enrichment in our waters, and the extent of the agricultural contribution to the elevated nutrient concentrations, The Department of Agriculture, Environment and Rural Affairs (DAERA) have agreed to adopt a "total territory" approach to the implementation of the Nitrates Directive where an Action programme under the ND applies to all farms across Northern Ireland.
 The action programmes require farmers to observe rules to reduce nitrogen and phosphorus pollution, with measures on storing manure and periods when spreading manure and manufactured fertilizer to land is not allowed.
 The first action programme was introduced in Northern Ireland in January 2007.
-This was reviewed and the new Nitrates Action Programme Regulations (Northern Ireland) 2010 came into effect in January 2011.
-This together with other controls such as the Phosphorus (Use in Agriculture) Regulations Northern Ireland 2006 is designed to reduce nutrients from agriculture that contribute to eutrophication.
+The Nitrates Action Programme Regulations (Northern Ireland) 2014 revoke and replace the Nitrates Action Programme Regulations (Northern Ireland) 2010, the Nitrates Action Programme (Amendment) Regulations (Northern Ireland) 2011 and the Nitrates Action Programme (Amendment) Regulations (Northern Ireland) 2012.
+They also revoke provisions within the Control of Pollution (Silage, Slurry and Agricultural Fuel Oil) Regulations (Northern Ireland) 2003.
+There is currently a review underway of the Nitrates Action Programme Regulations (NI) 2014.
+The proposed amendments reflect the new values for the Nitrogen and Phosphorus contents of poultry litter as a result of further research which was carried out.
+This together with other controls such as the Phosphorus (Use in Agriculture) Regulations Northern Ireland 2014 is designed to reduce nutrients from agriculture that contribute to eutrophication.

 The goals of both Directives are complementary and aimed at reducing nutrient inputs into waters from the urban and agricultural sectors.